juanpc2018/Clean-install-Any-OS-in-New-Computer-with-Insyde-Bios/README.md

-A) intel Optane does Not have drivers for other OS, Optane is like a CPU HW Raid. without intel Drivers other OS cannot detect the main M.2 NVMe drive.
+A) intel Optane does Not have drivers for other OS, Optane is like a CPU HW Raid. without Drivers other OS cannot detect the main M.2 NVMe drive.

 B) Insyde Bios has a Secret / Hidden Menu, does Not allow to Dissable SATA Optane.

-The Sollution:
+The Solution:
 Enter BIOS UEFI pressing F2 in Boot, or in Advanced Windows Starttup, UEFI config option. inside the UEFI, go to Advanced,